Oklahoma Internet Sales Tax

 Example 1: You are operating solely out of a warehouse in Arlington, Virginia and make a sale to a customer in Enid, Oklahoma—a state where your business has no physical presence: You are not required to collect sales tax from the Enid customer.

 Example 2: You are operating solely out of an office in Tulsa, Oklahoma and make a sale to a customer in Broken Arrow, Oklahoma: You are required to collect sales tax from the Broken Arrow customer.

 Example 3: After several years of operating solely out of a warehouse in Arlington, Virginia, you open a one-room satellite office just outside of Oklahoma City, Oklahoma—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Norman, Oklahoma: You are required to collect sales tax from the Norman customer.

 In limited cases, items sold via the Internet to Oklahoma customers may be exempt from sales tax under Oklahoma law.
 For example, certain computer equipment sold to purchasers primarily engaged in research and development or computer services and data processing is exempt from sales tax.
 For detailed, plain-English coverage of virtually all exemptions, consult OAC 710:65-13.

 Oklahoma also has an annual sales tax holiday running from the first Friday in August through the following Sunday.
-The tax holiday covers clothing and footwear costing less than $100.
-For additional information, check the OTC’s sales tax holiday webpage (which includes links to FAQs), as well as OAC 710:65-13-511.
+The tax holiday covers clothing and shoes costing less than $100.
+For additional information, check the sales tax holiday section of the OTC’s FAQ page, as well as OAC 710:65-13-511.

 The Customer’s Responsibility